 Diarrhea is a symptom of enteritis, inflammation of the small intestine, and it may be caused by a number of pathogens affecting a foal’s weakened immune system.

-The most common infectious causes of diarrhea include: Salmonella, E. coli, Rotavirus, Coronavirus, Clostridium perfringens and Clostridium difficile.
+The most common infectious causes of diarrhea in a foal include: Salmonella, E. coli, Rotavirus, Coronavirus, Clostridium perfringens and Clostridium difficile.

 Non-infectious causes of foal scours may include: foal heat diarrhea, diet changes and sand ingestion.

-What can breeders and horse owners due to help prevent foal scours?
+What can breeders and horse owners do to help prevent foal scours?

 Check your mare’s colostrum for antibodies prior to and just after birth.

 Evaluating the mare’s colostrum can tell you if the passive transfer of antibodies, particularly the equine immunoglobulins that enhance a new foal’s immune system, is occurring at the time of birth.